shehan96/currency-converter/README.md

   <h3 align="center">Currency Convertor App</h3>

   <p align="center">
-  This is a currency convertor app, made using open APIs with free licences.
+  This is a currency converter app, which users can search for countries and enter an amount in SEK to be converted into local currencies of selected countries.
+This project was made using open APIs with free licenses.
   </p>
 </div>